hmm34/fraud/README.md

 type is a signed floating point number between -1.0 and +1.0.
 A -1 value indicates a strong reverse correlation, 0 indicates no correlation, and +1 indicates a strong positive correlation.

+The correlation coefficient between two sequences A and B of length n is calculated by subtracting (n * mean(A) * mean(B)) from the sum of the cross product of all respective elements a.1 and b.1 up to a.n and b.n, all divided by (n * standard_deviation(A) * standard_deviation(B)).
+It should be noted that correlation does not imply causality.

 ### Dependencies